MichaelZhu168/sipeed-longan-nano-USB-CDC-SPI/README.md

 # sipeed-longan-nano-USB-CDC-SPI
 this project use SPI to get a temperature value from a BMP280 temperature module,   and then use USB CDC to sent it to a host (PC or Android) modified from a example project of GD32VF103(GigaDevice Semiconductor Inc)
-    this project use SPI to get a temperature value from a BMP280 temperature module, and then use USB CDC to sent it to a host (PC or Android)

     chip:GD32VF103CBT6 ( or  GD32VF103VBT6)
     board:sipeed Longan Nano (you can also use GD32VF103V-EVAL-V1.0 board which has GD32VF103VBT6 on it. the linker is same. but the pinouts has a little difference)

-	created by mzhu thru cloning CDC_ACM example from GD32VF103 example projects.
+created by mzhu thru basing on CDC_ACM example from GD32VF103 example projects.

    This example is based on the GD32VF103V-EVAL-V1.0 board(I use sipeed Longan Nano),it provides a description of how to use the USBFS and SPI.